filamentphp/filament/packages/forms/docs/03-fields/12-repeater.md

     }
 }
 ```

+> Please ensure that your pivot model has a primary key column, like `id`, to allow Filament to keep track of which repeater items have been created, updated and deleted.

 Now you can use the `orderProducts` relationship with the repeater, and it will save the data to the `order_product` pivot table: